tankerwng/handbook/benefits/work-leave.md

 ### Disability Leave

-Employees are eligible for an unpaid disability leave due to non-occupational illness, injury or pregnancy-related disability.
+Employees are eligible for paid disability leave due to non-occupational illness, injury or pregnancy-related disability through [disability insurance][disability-insurance].
+There is a 2 week elimination period for short term disability insurance.

 Employees requesting leave must provide written notice of the disability, including a doctor's certificate stating the nature of the disability and the expected date of return to work.
 When you are able to return to work, give us at least one week’s advance written notice.
 Include a doctor's certificate stating that you are medically able to return to your normal duties.